craftcms/docs/docs/getting-started-tutorial/install/files.md

 - **`storage/`** is where Craft keeps its temporary files.
 - **`templates/`** is where we’ll write template code to dynamically display content.
 (Unless you’d like to use Craft headlessly, but we’ll come back to that.)
 - **`vendor/`** is where Composer stores all the project packages we covered earlier.
 - **`web/`** is the document root covered [earlier](../environment/stack.md), where your web server needs to send its requests.
-We’ll also put website pieces like images, CSS, and JavaScript in this folder.
+We’ll also put site pieces like images, CSS, and JavaScript in this folder.
 - **`.env`** is a special file with constants that tell Craft how to connect to its database.
 - **`.env.example`** is an example of `.env`’s format for others to use setting up _their_ environments.
 - **`.gitignore`** is another special file for telling Git, if it’s used, not to care about certain files.